python-ellar/ellar-storage/README.md

 ```

 ### StorageService

-At the end of `StorageModule` setup, `StorageService` is registered into an Ellar DI system.
+At the end of the `StorageModule` setup, `StorageService` is registered into the Ellar DI system.
+Here's a quick example of how to use it:
-A quick way to test this would be through application instance.
-For example:

 ```python
 ## project_name/server.py